SophiaMontenegro/CS4311_TRACE_Alpha_Spring2025/README.md

 - Node.js and npm
 - Neo4j database

-### Project Dependencies
+### Dependencies

-To set up the project environment, execute the `install.sh` script.
+To set up the project environment automatically, execute the `install.sh` script.
 This script will:

 - Create and activate a Python virtual environment